redis/redis-doc/commands/zrangebyscore.md

 constant (for instance you always ask for the first ten elements with `LIMIT`) you can consider it O(log(N)).

-Return the all the elements in the sorted set at key with a score between `min` and `max` (including elements with score equal to `min` or `max`).
+Returns all the elements in the sorted set at key with a score between `min` and `max` (including elements with score equal to `min` or `max`).

-The elements having the same score are returned sorted lexicographically as ASCII strings (this follows from a property of Redis sorted sets and does not involve further computation).
+The elements having the same score are returned sorted lexicographically as ASCII strings (this follows from a property of the sorted set implementation in Redis and does not involve further computation).

-Using the optional `LIMIT` it's possible to get only a range of the matching elements in an SQL-alike way.
-Note that if `offset` is large the commands needs to traverse the list for `offset` elements and this adds up to the O(M) figure.
+The optional `LIMIT` argument can be used to only get a range of the matching elements (similar to _SELECT LIMIT offset, count_ in SQL).
+Keep in mind that if `offset` is large, the sorted set needs to be traversed for `offset` elements before getting to the elements to return, which can add up to O(M) time complexity.

+The optional `WITHSCORES` argument makes the command return both the element and its score, instead of the element alone.
+This option is available since Redis 2.0.

 ## Exclusive intervals and infinity